phoolcmd/Single-Osc-FM-Synth-with-ADSR-and-Variable-State-Filter/README.md

 # Programming Concepts
 During the development of this synthesizer, several key programming concepts were learned and implemented.
 These include:

-- Object-oriented programming: The FM Synthesizer was designed with an object-oriented approach, which allowed for easy management of complex functionality, such as the modulation algorithm and envelope generation.
+- **Object-oriented programming:** The FM Synthesizer was designed with an object-oriented approach, which allowed for easy management of complex functionality, such as the modulation algorithm and envelope generation.
-- Signal processing: The synthesis of the audio signal involves manipulating digital signals in real time.
+- **Signal processing: **The synthesis of the audio signal involves manipulating digital signals in real time.
 Signal processing techniques, such as filtering, modulation, and envelope shaping, were used to achieve the desired sound.
-- Event-driven programming: The user interface of the FM Synthesizer is event-driven, meaning that it responds to user actions, such as clicking on a button or adjusting a knob.
+- **Event-driven programming: **The user interface of the FM Synthesizer is event-driven, meaning that it responds to user actions, such as clicking on a button or adjusting a knob.
 Event-driven programming was used to create an intuitive and interactive user experience.
+- **API integration:** The FM Synthesizer was built using the JUCE API, which provided a comprehensive set of libraries and tools for audio plugin development.
+The integration of the JUCE API allowed for efficient and reliable implementation of key features, such as the filter and envelope algorithms.